yasservanshalash/router-cart/README.md

 # React assignment

-This assignment is to practice React : passing props, React hook: use State, useEffect and React router
+This assignment is to practice React : passing props, React hook: useState, useEffect and React router

 ## How to run project